BadGenius22/BoH-BackEnd/README.md

 - Add Polygon Mumbai Testnet into your Metamask Wallet. https://medium.com/stakingbits/how-to-connect-polygon-mumbai-testnet-to-metamask-fc3487a3871f
 - Get MATIC Token(for Gas fee) for free here: https://faucet.polygon.technology/
+- Register Player (only once time)
+- Create Battle or Join Battle

 <p align="right">(<a href="#readme-top">back to top</a>)</p>